N0PSctf 2024 - Jojo Website 2/2

 -

-to trigger and error forsed
+/to trigger and error forsed -

-to execute commands regardless if the previous ones failed -
+;to execute commands regardless if the previous ones failed -

-comment out all code after ours
+#comment out all code after ours

-command but our command didn’t work, it says that cho
+We managed to escape the sed command but our command didn’t work, it says that cho command is not found.

-has been removed so we add a random character before:
+It seems that the first character of echo has been removed so we add a random character before:

 1